“He knows nothing; and he thinks he knows everything. That points clearly to a political career.” ~George Bernard Shaw

 Politicians don’t care about the people

+In our insane economic system money is scarce, hence each and every person has to be greedy to a certain extent, so as to survive in a world where money is never guaranteed.
 Politicians, however, have reached the peak of human greed levels, and the sole reason why they pursue a political career is to quench their (unquenchable) thirst for money and power.
-They don’t want to serve the people–in fact, they don’t give a shit about them!
-All they care about is their own personal gain.
+They don’t want to serve the people–in fact, they don’t couldn’t care about them!
+All they care about is their personal gain.

 Politicians are unable to serve the people

-To repeat myself, politicians don’t really give a shit about serving the people, as long as they can remain in power.
-However, even if they cared about the people, they don’t have what it takes to do so, since they are not individuals of will, courage, and wisdom.
+To repeat myself, politicians don’t care really about serving the people, as long as they can remain in power.
+However, even if they cared, they don’t have what it takes to serve them, since they are not individuals of will, courage, and wisdom.

 Politicians are not needed by the people

-We have to realize that freedom goes always hand-in-hand with responsibility, and that unless we take responsibility in our hands to create a more beautiful world, nobody else will do it for us.
+Perhaps we have allowed space for politicians just so we can throw the responsibility off our shoulders and put the blame on them, whenever a social crisis arises, but this is never going to really help us in any concrete way.
+If we want true change, we need to realize that freedom goes always along with responsibility, and that unless we take responsibility in our hands to create a more beautiful world, nobody else will do it for us.

 “The difference between a democracy and a dictatorship is that in a democracy you vote first and take orders later; in a dictatorship you don’t have to waste your time voting.” ~Charles Bukowski